 - Self-monitoring to detect any changes in vision

-- Routine eye examinations
+- Having routine eye examinations

-FAQs about Age-Related Macular Degeneration (AMD)
+FAQs About Age-Related Macular Degeneration

-- Genetic factors play a role.
+- Genetic factors also play a role.
 Scientists have identified several gene mutations that increase the risk of AMD and others that protect against it.

 - Smoking cigarettes is a major risk factor, doubling, tripling, and in some studies, quadrupling the chances of developing the more advanced stages of AMD.